endojs/Jessie/README.md

 to ensure that objects are tamper-proofed before they escape.
 Statically valid TinySES programs enable sound static analysis of useful safety properties.
-A SES IDE can thereby flag which code is in TinySES and provide static analysis info for that code.
+A SES IDE can thereby flag which code is in TinySES and provide sound static analysis info for that code.

 Used outside of SES, TinySES can be implemented (compiled or interpreted) easily and with high confidence.